Fillraen/nTrehou_Pendu/README.md

 HANGMAN V3

  - Create HANGMAN with a Class

 HANGMAN V4

+  - Put all out words into a txt file and pick one of them

+HANGMAN V5

  - Set a timer and make the player loose when 0 or say to the player who won how many time he used